 The CEO may disclose photographs to the CEO (taxi drivers licensing) for the purposes of the performance of the functions of the CEO (taxi drivers licensing) under the Taxi Drivers Licensing Act 2014.

-5 On the date as at which this compilation was prepared, the Road Traffic Amendment (Driving Offences) Act 2018 Pt.
-3 had not come into operation.
-It reads as follows:

-Part 3 — Road Traffic (Authorisation to Drive) Act 2008 amended

-5. Act amended

-This Part amends the Road Traffic (Authorisation to Drive) Act 2008.

-6. Section 4 amended

-After section 4(6) insert:

-(7) The regulations may provide that the Road Traffic Act 1974 section 49AB(1)(ac) does not apply to a person —

-(a) holding a class of authorisation specified in the regulations; and

-(b) driving a kind of vehicle specified in the regulations for that class of authorisation.

-(8) The Minister must consult with the Minister responsible for the administration of the Road Traffic Act 1974 before recommending to the Governor that regulations referred to in subsection (7) be made, amended or repealed.
+5 Footnote no longer applicable.

 6 On the date as at which this compilation was prepared, the Transport (Road Passenger Services) Act 2018 Pt.
 14 Div.
 2 Subdiv.
 5 had not come into operation.
 It reads as follows:

 Part 14 — Repeals and consequential amendments